 Rocky creek beds, beaches, and mountain sides can offer endless opportunities for gap jumps, strides, tic tacs, wall runs, and climbing.
 Bouldering areas and canyoning areas are often great for natural parkour skill training as well, and often the area that is good for natural parkour skills extends around and is bigger than the area that is especially great for rock climbing.
 So if you know of any rock climbing hot spots near you those are good place to start scouting for great natural movement possibilities.

 While we don’t cover swimming in our courses, swimming is an important natural movement ability, and in fact the ability most likely to save your life.
-Creeks, lakes and beaches provide places to swim but also places to practice acrobatics into water and places to combine movement in the water with movement over the rocks and through the trees.
+Creeks, lakes and beaches provide places to swim but that is not all.
+These environments also allows us to practice acrobatics combine movement in the water with movement over the rocks and through the trees.

-We evolved for 90 millions years in trees and have a natural attraction to them.
+As primate our ancestors evolved for 90 millions years in trees.
+Like all primates we have a natural attraction to them.
 Great trees are almost uniquely rewarding for complex movement, but they’re not always easy to find.

-Whether a tree will offer good branches for climbing, vaulting, swinging and jumping around in depends on numerous factors.
+Whether a tree will offer good branches for climbing, vaulting, swinging and jumping around in depends on many variables.